 Yes, the QOD is always in “free-wheel” mode without having to change or disengage anything.
 If you are in the parking lot, tight spots on the course, around the green, or you happen to forget to charge your battery, you will always be able to push or pull your QOD freely in any direction, at any time.

-Pre-orders placed today will ship in the week beginning November 9th.
+We anticipate pre-orders placed today to ship in the week beginning July 26th.
 If you already placed a pre-order, it will ship on the date listed in your order confirmation email unless we advise otherwise.
 Depending on where you live, shipping time can take anywhere from 1-6 business days as we currently ship all caddies from California.
 We will send you tracking information for your QOD within one business day of its shipment so you can follow its progress online as it makes its way towards you.
 Because of restrictions on flying lithium-ion batteries, no expedited options are available.

 Yes, we a re currently running a sale that includes free shipping on all caddy orders.
 All orders ship free via UPS ground service due to restrictions with flying the batteries on airlines.